adityaprasad-sudo/ProjectExploreSingapore/README.md

 * **Minimalist Design:** SVG iconography and San Francisco typography.

 ### **3. Local Embedding Inference**
-Instead of relying on external API calls for vectorization (which adds latency and cost), the embedding model runs **locally** within the application container, ensuring data privacy and speed.
+Rather than using API calls for vectorization (which incurs latency and expense), the embedding model is executed locally within the application container for privacy and performance.
 ---

 ## 🛠 Tech Stack